 Skip to content

-Ljubljana Castle Wine Cellar Patio Showcase
+Ljubljana Castle Wine Cellar Patio Renovation

 The Department of Geodetic Engineering, Faculty of Civil and Geodetic Engineering at the University of Ljubljana, measured the castle’s outer wall and terrain with a terrestrial laser scanner (TLS).
 To compare results, a point cloud using 3Dsurvey was computed.